Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 telling you exactly what functions to write and classes to create.
 The later part (proj2b) will be more open to your own design.

+You can view the staff solution to the project at [ngordnet.datastructur.es](https://ngordnet.datastructur.es).

 ## Getting Started

 To get started, use `git pull skeleton main` as usual.